o3-mini vs DeepSeek R1: 2026 Speed & Price Benchmark

 🏆 Round 1 Winner: DeepSeek R1

-Round 2: Stability (The “Frustration” Tax)
+Round 2: Stability (The Dealbreaker)

-Our Stress Test Results
+Our API Stress Test Results

-We didn’t just read the docs; we broke the APIs.
-Yesterday, we ran a stress test using Supabase Edge Functions to simulate a traffic spike.
+We ran a stress test using Supabase Edge Functions to simulate a traffic spike.
+We fired 50 concurrent reasoning calls to both endpoints.

 🏆 Round 2 Winner: OpenAI o3-mini

-Round 3: Coding Speed & Benchmarks
+Round 3: Coding Speed (Time-To-First-Token)

 🏆 Round 3 Winner: OpenAI o3-mini

 Time is money.
-Waiting 2 minutes for a code snippet breaks your “Flow State.” o3-mini keeps up with your typing speed.
+Waiting 2 minutes for a code snippet breaks your flow state. o3-mini keeps up with your typing speed.

 🕵️ Analyst’s Note: The Privacy Elephant